skalena/api-methodology/content/_index.en.md

 - Creating Mocks and Strategies for that
 - Creating Initial Endpoints in some different technologies
 - API Identity: Authentications and Authorizations (OAuth2, JWT etc )
-- Discussion about Microservices, Microservices, and why not...
+- Discussion about Microservices, Macroservices, and why not...
 Monolith?
 - The Role of an API Gateway, and the chance of covering some of them
 - The Role of an API Manager, which should be interesting criteria for your evaluation
 - API Audit Scanning and Security